Abdullahi Abubakar

 Imam Abdullahi Abubakar is an Islamic cleric and humanitarian.
-He is best known for saving the lives of 262 non-Muslim during an attack on his community by bandits.
+He is best known for saving the lives of 262 non-Muslims, predominantly Christian, during an attack on his community by bandits.

 Early life

 Iman Abdullahi Abubakar was born in 1936 in Bauchi, Bauchi state, Nigeria.

 Background

 Imam Abubakar is the Chief Imam of Akwatti Mosque in Nghar, a community in Barkin Ladi local government area of Plateau State.

 In 2018, there was an attack on Yelwan Gindi Akwati, Swei and Nghar villages where 80 persons were killed by suspected bandits.

-The Imam was able to save the lives of 262 people who are majorly Christians from the Birom tribe by hiding them in his mosque thereby preventing the marauding attackers from killing them.
+The Imam was able to save the lives of 262 people, predominantly Christians from the Birom tribe, by sheltering them in his mosque as attackers roamed the villages.

-In July 2019, Imam Abdullahi Abubakar received the International Religious Freedom Award from the US Government, which is granted to supporters of religious freedom, together with four other religious leaders from Sudan, Iraq, Brazil, and Cyprus.
+In July 2019, Imam Abdullahi Abubakar received the International Religious Freedom Award from the United States government, which is granted to supporters of religious freedom, together with four other religious leaders from Sudan, Iraq, Brazil, and Cyprus.